 Solution #26 defines a procedure to support change of the serving NWDAF instance when the change of NWDAF instance is triggered by the old serving NWDAF.
 The old serving NWDAF may select a new NWDAF instance based on NF profile obtained from the NRF and the new serving NWDAF informs the consumer NF after the reselection is finished.
 The new selected NWDAF may retrieve analytics context information (e.g., analytics data and collected input data) from the old serving NWDAF using a new Nnwdaf_AnalyticsInfo service.

 Solution #59 defines a set of procedures to support change of the serving NWDAF when the change of NWDAF is triggered by the old serving NWDAF, as like in Solution #26.
 The old serving NWDAF may select a new NWDAF instance based on NF profile received from the NRF.
-In the procedure, the old serving NWDAF may send analytics context information (e.g., collected historic data and stored analytics) to selected NWDAFs with analytics context information using an extended Nnwdaf_AnalyticsSubscription service operation.
-The solution also defines the option that the old serving NWDAF may prepare for a reselection by sending analytics context information (e.g., collected historic data and stored analytics) to the potential candidate NWDAFs and select a final target NWDAF when the actual handover is triggered.
-The new (target) serving NWDAF notifies the NWDAF service consumer about the successful reselection.
+In the procedure, the old serving NWDAF inform the target NWDAF about the analytics handover, indicating to it/them the availability of analytics context information (e.g., collected historic data and stored analytics) using an extended Nnwdaf_AnalyticsSubscription service operation.
+The solution also defines the option that the old serving NWDAF sends a prepared analytics handover request to the potential candidate NWDAFs and selecting a final target NWDAF when the actual handover is triggered.
+The target NWDAF(s), when informed about the availability of analytics context information (e.g., collected historic data and stored analytics) available at the source NWDAF, will retrieve this information from the source NWDAF using Nnwdaf_AnalyticsInfo service operations.
+Finally, the new (target) serving NWDAF notifies the NWDAF service consumer about the successful reselection.

 All solutions have in common that analytics data and input data collected by the old serving NWDAF can be transferred from the old serving NWDAF to the new target NWDAF.
 Solution #10 and #57 are handling the scenario that the serving NWDAF is changed due to change of the consumer NF which again is triggered by UE mobility.
 Solution #26 is handling the scenarios that the serving NWDAF is changed by the reselection of NWDAF instances to support, e.g., offloading, load balancing and network resource configuration.
 Solution #59 is addressing both cases.
 In solutions #10, #26, #57, #59 the NWDAF service consumer is informed by the target NWDAF, which is inline with AMF relocation procedures as specified in Release-16.